skyflyt/ai_gmail_reader/README.md

 # AI Gmail Reader

 This custom integration exposes a service `ai_gmail_reader.check_gmail` which queries a Gmail account using OpenAI to summarize recent messages.
+Only unread messages matching the query are considered.

 ## Installation